 - DON’T expect the hospital to teach you what to do with your baby.
 I was SO surprised how little the hospital teaches you about caring for your child.
-While we had a great staff of post partum nurses and doctors for me, pediatricians who came to visit the baby daily and specialists that gave Brielle her vitamins, shots, and hearing tests, no one gave us the one-on-one basics to take care of our newborn.
-No one showed us how to swaddle correctly (though we eagerly watched each doctor or specialist that had their own method and asked how it was done).
-No one showed you how to change a diaper.
-We had to learn all these things on our own, watching some “caring for your newborn” videos offered by the hospital’s video programs but not by anyone in person.
-Do your research and ask moms prior to baby’s arrival so you’re somewhat prepared or take a class.
+While we had a great staff of post partum nurses and doctors for me, they weren’t there to teach you about the baby.
+No one showed us how to swaddle correctly so we eagerly watched each doctor and specialist as they had their own method.
+The pediatricians came to visit the baby daily and specialists gave vitamins, shots, and hearing tests, but none gave us the one-on-one basics to take care of our newborn.
+You really are just thrown into it, so if you feel like you need more “caring for your newborn” advice, you might want to take a class!W

 - DON’T shield your newborn from light and sound.
 Meaning don’t be afraid to talk in a normal volume or keep the lights on when baby is napping during the day.
 It will train them to be able to sleep while normal life goes around them if you’re out of even when you’re in.
 Of course, the same should not be said about nighttime.
 When it’s night, keep the lights low and sounds to a minimum to help baby understand the difference between day and night.